GuignardLab/sc3D/README.md

 __sc3D__ is a Python library to handle 3D spatial transcriptomic datasets.

+__To access the 3D viewer for sc3D datasets, you can go to the following link: [GuignardLab/napari-sc3D-viewer](https://github.com/GuignardLab/napari-sc3D-viewer)__

 You can find it on the Guignard Lab GitHub page: [GuignardLab/sc3D](https://github.com/GuignardLab/sc3D).
 In there you will be able to find jupyter notebooks giving examples about how to use the datasets.

 This code was developed in the context of the following study: